 In the event the applicable guideline is not achieved with respect to any executive officer by the applicable deadline, the executive officer will be required to retain an amount equal to 75% of the net shares received as a result of the exercise of stock options or stock appreciation rights or the vesting of restricted stock units or other full-value awards until the applicable guideline has been achieved.
 "Net shares" are those shares that remain after shares are sold or netted to pay the exercise price (if any) of equity awards and applicable taxes.
 Under certain limited circumstances, the guidelines may be temporarily suspended by our compensation committee at its discretion.

-As of the date of this Amendment No. 1 on Form 10-K/A, all executive officers are in compliance with the amended ownership guidelines.
+As of the date of this proxy statement, all executive officers are in compliance with the amended ownership guidelines.

 Insider Trading Compliance Program